Our Curriculum

 Year 13

-Term 2: Othello / Blake Revision
+Term 3: Blake and Othello Revision

 Term 4: Revision of Political and Social Protest texts / Death of a Salesman and Keats links